Rebuilding Trust with Food After a Cancer Diagnosis

 Nourishment, Not Restriction

-In the moments when you can, one of the most protective things you can do is nourish yourself well - not abandon balance, but support your body so it can function, repair and stay strong.
-That is what helps your immune system, your muscles, your recovery, and your energy fire on all cylinders.
+When you’re able, one of the most supportive things you can do is nourish yourself well - not abandoning balance, but supporting your body so it can do what it needs to do.

-You are feeding you - your strength, your resilience, your capacity to heal.
+This is about feeding you: your strength, your resilience, and your capacity to heal.

 The Human Side of Food

-Your body heals and repairs best when it’s properly nourished - and when your nervous system isn’t constantly in threat mode.
+Your body heals and repairs best when it’s properly nourished, and when your nervous system isn’t constantly on high alert.

-When the body feels safe, supported and grounded, systems like digestion, immune repair and healing work as they’re meant to.
+When the body feels safe and supported, systems like digestion, immune repair, and healing can function as they’re meant to.

 Food is not just nutrients.